About the Consortium

 Yang Feng, Ph.D. is an is an associate professor in Artificial Intelligence in the CJC’s department of advertising.
 Feng’s research focuses on the role of AI as an information delivery agent as well as a powerful research tool.
 In particular, she examines the impact of algorithm-shaped norms on consumer responses to social media advertising using machine learning approaches in addition to surveys and experiments.
 She also investigates the use of emerging technologies, including augmented reality, virtual reality and 360-degree videos, to generate interactive advertising messages.

-Prior to coming to UF, Feng was an Associate Professor in Advertising at San Diego State University.
-She earned her Ph.D. in Mass Communication from Southern Illinois University at Carbondale and her Master’s in Communication Studies from Nanyang Technology University in Singapore.
+Prior to coming to UF, Feng was an associate professor in advertising at San Diego State University.
+She earned her Ph.D. in mass communication from Southern Illinois University at Carbondale and her master’s in communication studies from Nanyang Technology University in Singapore.

-Caleb Wiegandt is the Communications Coordinator for the Consortium on Trust in Media and Technology and a University of Florida undergraduate junior studying journalism and artificial intelligence.
+Caleb Wiegandt is the Communications Coordinator and a Research Assistant for the Consortium on Trust in Media and Technology and a University of Florida undergraduate senior studying journalism and artificial intelligence.
 His passion lies in working toward algorithmic transparency and fighting misinformation on social media.
-Prior to joining the Consortium, he has worked as a staff writer for WUFT News, The Independent Florida Alligator and WRUF.
-Wiegandt is a native of Louisville, Kentucky.